MonikaBarget/distant-reading/docs/pages_tasksheet_menstruation.md

 - Menstruation ReWritten: (https://podcasts.apple.com/us/podcast/menstruation-rewritten/id1522223331)
 - Code Red Conversations (Women's Relief Initiative): https://podcasts.apple.com/us/podcast/code-red-conversations-a-period-podcast/id1516676612

-Many other podcasts cover menstruation in a single episode, but filtering reviews on just that topic can be difficult.
+To give you a starting point for your data exploration in Voyant, I have already scraped [reviews for three relevant podcasts](../data/Data_AppStore_Menstruation) that you can explore as one data set or in comparison.
+Many other podcasts also cover menstruation in a single episode, but filtering reviews on just that topic can be difficult.
+So sticking with podcasts that focus on this particular topic is best.

+In your data analysis, you can try and follow the steps outlined in Skill 2.1.
+Voyant Tools and Skills 2.2.
+Case Study.